mdda/arc-dsl-llm/README.md

   + Remove calculation of `COLOR_X` values by (for instance) doubling other `COLOR_Y` values (!)
 * Ensuring that `python -m arc_dsl.main` runs cleanly (testing dsl and solutions)
   + NB: the code is up-to-date (with all 400 training-set solutions passing)
+* Adding correct type-hinting so that `pyright solvers.py` executes cleanly
-* Allowing the code to run as an imported module (without moving the files around - history is preserved)
+* Allowing the code to run as an imported module (without moving the files around - the change history is preserved)

 ## Example solver program for task 00d62c1b written in the DSL